 - If the sprouting point is underground, clip the sucker off at ground level.

-If you don’t have a pruning seal available, standard school glue is effective at sealing small wounds from tree pruning.
 It’s essential to remove suckers by pruning.
 Attempting to pull them up could damage tree roots.
 Also, avoid chemical use.
 Any chemicals applied to suckers will travel back to the parent tree.

 Will Roundup Hurt Trees?